 lons are created through a sputtering process involving cesium vapor.
 The sputter process ensues when a solid target material is bombarded by energetic particles.
-As this method occurs, atoms from the solid target are ejected due to the transfer of momentum between the energetic particles and the target's atoms causing collision cascades within the target material to occur.
+As this method occurs, atoms from the solid target are ejected due to the transfer of momentum between the energetic particles and the target's atoms which cause collision cascades within the target material.
 Upon recoil of these cascades, and when reaching the target surface, if the particle has an energy above the surface binding energy, atoms are liberated from the material.
 Since a great amount of momentum is needed for this reaction to occur, the heavy cesium ion is preferred over other elements.
 Additionally, cesium has an abundance of free electrons that are available to donate to the sputtered atoms.
-ECU uses a High Intensity General Ionics Corporation 860 A Cesium sputter ion source which was founded by Middleton in the early 80's [34].
-This source can create ions from nearly all elements, excluding noble gasses, and can achieve currents in the range of hundreds of μ-amps.
-[35-37].
-To generate the proton (H^+) beam required for PIXE, it is necessary to create H^- ions with the source.
-To accomplish this, a small amount of TiH_2 powder is firmly packed into a copper target cathode.
-The sputtering process begins when solid cesium is heated in an oven set around 350 K. To ensure that no cesium condensation can clog the valve it is held at a higher temperature than oven itself.
-Consequently, cesium vapor is released into a chamber containing a cooled cathode held at a -7.5-kV bias [34] and an extremely hot (\sim 1375 K) tantalum ionizing coil.
-These components are arranged opposite of the sputter chamber with respect to each other.
+ECU uses a High Intensity General Ionics Corporation 860 A Cesium sputter ion source which was founded by Middleton in the early 80's.
+[25] This source can create ions from nearly all elements, excluding noble gasses, and can achieve currents in the range of hundreds of $\mu$ -amps.
+[26, 27] To generate the proton $(H^+)$ beam required for PIXE, it is necessary to create $H^-$ ions with the source.
+To accomplish this, a small amount of $TiH_2$ powder is firmly packed into a copper target cathode.
+The sputtering process begins when solid cesium is heated in an oven set around 350 K. To ensure that no cesium condensation can clog the valve, the valve is held at a higher temperature than oven itself.
+Consequently, cesium vapor is released into a chamber containing a cooled cathode held at a -7.5-kV bias and an extremely hot (~ 1375 K) tantalum ionizing coil.
+[25] These components are arranged opposite of the sputter chamber with respect to each other.
 The cathode is held at a lower temperature so that some of the cesium vapor will condense on it.
-On the other end of the chamber, through the process of thermal emission, cesium vapor is ionized as the tantalum coil boils off electrons from the cesium vapor through thermal ionization.
-As the cesium vapor is changed into positively charged Cs^+ ions, they are accelerated through a potential difference of \sim 2 kV where they are forced to bombard the cooled and negatively biased sputter cathode.
+On the other end of the chamber, through the process of thermal emission, cesium vapor is ionized as the tantalum coil boils off electrons from the cesium vapor by means of thermal ionization.
+As the cesium vapor is changed into positively charged $Cs^+$ ions, they are accelerated through a potential difference of ~2 kV where they are forced to bombard the cooled and negatively biased sputter cathode.
 This phenomenon occurs as per Coulomb's law where,

-$$F_C = Eq' (15)$$
+$$F_C = Eq' \tag{16}$$

-$$E = \frac{\Delta V}{d} \tag{16}$$
+$$E = \frac{\Delta V}{d} \tag{17}$$

-Where F_C represents Coulomb force, E denotes electric field, q' is a charge immersed in the electric field, ΔV denotes the voltage potential difference between two charged objects, and the distance between the charged objects is given by d.
+Where $F_c$ represents Coulomb force, E denotes electric field, q' is a charge immersed in the electric field, $\Delta V$ denotes the voltage potential difference between two charged objects, and the distance between the charged objects is given by d.

 Figure (9).
-Diagram of Cesium Sputter Source [38]
+Diagram of Cesium Sputter Source.

-After ionized cesium is accelerated through the potential difference, the positive cesium ions slam into the copper sputter cathode that contains titanium hydride; resultantly, a multitude of differing molecular species are sputtered from the TiH_2 and the copper housing [39].
-Many of these sputtered particles are atoms that become negatively charged when they pick up electrons after collisions with cesium atoms previously condensed on the cooled surface of the cathode.
-Since the cathode is held at a negative potential, the newly created negatively charged ions accelerate away from the cathode and through extractor electrodes that are held at a higher voltage potential with respect to the cathode [40] the ions have an approximate energy of 6 keV at this stage.
-Following this, without altering beam energy, an electrostatic unipotential, or Einzel lens, is used to focus the ions prior to entering the 30-kV linear accelerator
+After ionized cesium is accelerated through the potential difference, the positive cesium ions slam into the copper sputter cathode packed with titanium hydride; consequently, a multitude of differing molecular species are sputtered from the $TiH_2$ and the copper housing.
+[28] Many of these sputtered particles are atoms that become negatively charged when they pick up electrons after collisions with cesium atoms previously condensed on the cooled surface of the cathode.
+Since the cathode is held at a negative potential, the newly created negatively charged ions accelerate away from the cathode, and by means of extractor electrodes held at a higher voltage potential with respect to the cathode; subsequently, the ions have an approximate energy of 6 keV at this stage.
+Following this, without altering beam energy, an electrostatic unipotential lens, or Einzel lens, is used to focus the ions before passing through the 30-kV acceleration tube.